 Each agency should carefully consider the use of its motor vehicle fleet in terms of annual mileage and consistent use before submitting requests for replacement or additional vehicles.
 This fleet review should include an effort to downsize the fleet, especially for vehicles assigned to headquarters staff.
 Fleet analysis must include a review of field staff vehicle usage.
 From a cost savings standpoint, field staff currently traveling in private vehicles that generate excessively high mileage (10,000 miles annually) and consequently high privately owned vehicle (POV) reimbursements, are strong candidates for State motor vehicle assignments.

-Agencies must submit the FY 2024 budget request for vehicles with a DA-8 form, in Excel format, described in additional detail later in this section.
-On the DA-8, please submit just one tab of data per agency.
+Agencies must submit the FY 2025 budget request for vehicles with a DA-8 form, in Excel format, described in additional detail later in this section.

 Electric Vehicles